coagulant/pyvideo.ru/README.rst

 Sources of http://pyvideo.ru

-To add a video, create an issue in `project tracker`_.
+To add a video, create an pull request in `project tracker`_.

+Main app in named after Sergey Eisenstein

 Contributing
 ------------